The Six Factors That Impact Your DSCR Rental Loan

 Multifamily investments may come with higher potential returns with their cash flow, but they also come with an increased risk of difficulties.
 These properties are overall more complicated to manage given the nature of multiple tenants and the increased need for repairs & potential issues, and are therefore considered a higher risk to the lender.
 It’s a similar story with mixed-use properties, which have their own set of complications and don’t provide as safe and easy of a return as renting out a single-family home does.
 The common theme throughout these loan factors is risk assessment: if the lender is at a higher risk, then both loan leverage and interest rates will be adjusted to match the potential risk.

 Understanding the DSCR loan requirements and the factors that impact your loan terms is valuable for real estate investors.
-Its one thing to know how to get a DSCR loan, but the knowledge of what lenders are looking for and how they calculate their rental loans can help investors strategically navigate the world of property financing.
+Its one thing to know how to get a DSCR loan for rental property, but the knowledge of what lenders are looking for and how they calculate their rental loans can help investors strategically navigate the world of property financing.

 When you’re looking for a DSCR loan lender, its important to choose one with a transparent process so you know exactly what to expect from start to finish.
 Asset Based Lending prides itself on being a reliable and transparent hard money lender, as shown by our hundreds of five-star reviews and the thousands of real estate investors that we’ve helped across the country.